dmityr/typo/README.md

 ## Usage

-Gem allow to exchange state and data between nodes.
+GossipGirl allow to exchange state and data between nodes, for these purpose you should use next classes:
-HeartBeat - allow to exchange states.
+**HeartBeat** - allow to exchange states.
-DataExchange - allow to exchange data.
+**DataExchange** - allow to exchange data.

 #### HeartBeat Configuration